ThomasOrtiz/PUBG-Buddy/README.md

 1. Add bot to your server by going to this [url](https://discordapp.com/oauth2/authorize?client_id=417828293019041804&scope=bot&permissions=388160).
 2. You can now interact with the bot on your server/direct messages by using the default prefix `!pubg-`.
 3. I recommend running `!pubg-help` to list all available commands and running `!pubg-help <command-name>` to understand what each command does.
-4. When/If you want to set up server defaults (prefix, season, region, mode, squad size) you should run `!pubg-setServerDefaults` with its requried parameters which you can read about by running `!pubg-help setServerDefaults`.
+4. In order to setup server defaults (prefix, season, region, mode, squad size) you should run `!pubg-setup` with its requried parameters which you can read about by running `!pubg-help setup`.

 # Developing and Contributing
 Refer to `CONTRIBUTING.md`.